-Factory assembled units have the unit's Bluetooth name (CTR2xxxx), your call, and your registration key written on the unit's bottom label.
+Factory assembled units have the unit's Bluetooth name (CTR2\xxxx), your call, and your registration key written on the unit's bottom label.
 They are covered with a piece of transparent tape so they don't rub off.
 This way you'll have them if you reset your unit back to factory settings.

-The terminal server can also be used to edit the CW macros, your router's SSID and password, and your radio's IP address and IP port#.
+The dumb terminal or on-screen editor can also be used to edit the CW macros, your router's SSID and password, and your radio's IP address and IP port#.